Watch: Dubai expat dances with Shah Rukh Khan, 'lives childhood dream' in viral video

 Get ready for enhanced government services, new laws, the world's tallest hotel, and the world's largest surf park.
 The New Year promises a multitude of developments for UAE residents and visitors.
 Here's a preview of what lies ahead

 Shah Rukh Khan, arguably Bollywood's biggest star, once said in an interview that he was "the last of the stars", and rightfully so.
-Hundreds of fans gathered across landmarks in Dubai when King Khan made appearances across town to promote his upcoming release 'Dunki'.
+Hundreds of fans gathered at various landmarks in Dubai as King Khan made appearances across town to promote his upcoming release 'Dunki'.

 When Dubai resident Disha Kewalramani won a meet-and-greet with the star himself, she couldn't believe her luck.